RonanMartin/iac-script/README.md

 # IaC Web Script (iacweb.sh)

-### In this project I created a script where a web server was provisioned automatically.
+### In this project I created a script where a web server is automatically provisioned.
+This includes infrastructure specifications, making it easier to edit and distribute configurations.
+IaC also ensures that the same environment is provisioned every time.

 ## **What is a Webserver?**